 Happy with my walking poles!

 I mulled it over over a couple of weeks (and watched a few more YouTube videos), and did end up going back to buy them.
 With all things considered they seemed like the obvious choice – on paper the man was right, they had the spec I wanted for an awful lot less than I’d seen other pairs at.
-I paid £49.99 for the pair, and while that isn’t an insignificant amount of money, it did present very good value when I compared the spec of these to other poles available.
+I paid £49.99 for the pair (£50 flat when I checked in March 2021), and while that isn’t an insignificant amount of money, it did present very good value when I compared the spec of these to other poles available.

 West Highland Way kit.